Manavalan2517/Login-and-Register-System-in-Python/README.md

 - `username_login`: Validates usernames during login.
 - `password_register`: Validates new passwords during registration.
 - `password_login`: Validates passwords during login.
+- `hash_password`:  Password will be hashed for extra security

 An instance of this class, `validateObj`, is used throughout the script to perform validations.